Gandikota – The Grand Canyon of India and Belgum Caves

 How Do I Go to Gandikota?

-Kadappa formerly known as Cuddapah, a major town in Andhra Pradesh known for its Black Limestone, is at around 77 kilometers away from Gandikota.
+Kadappa which is formerly known as Cuddapah, a major town in Andhra Pradesh known for its Black Limestone, is at around 77 kilometers away from Gandikota.

-Muddanuru railway station with station code MOO. where most of the express trains stops, is the nearest railway station to Gandikota It is at around 26 kilometers distance from the Canyon.
+Muddanuru (also spelt as Muddannur) railway station with station code MOO, is the nearest railway station to Gandikota.
+Most of the express trains stops here.
+It is at around 26 kilometers distance from the Canyon.

 Tips for Gandikota Visitors